 CPD Session at BALTIC

-During Jane's Chimpanzee Community workshops, children learned about chimpanzee facts, threats, how to help wildlife and viewed BBC Earth's film for the series Baby Chimp Rescue featuring Liberia Chimpanzee Rescue.
+During Jane's Chimpanzee Community workshops, children learned about chimpanzee facts, threats, how to help wildlife and viewed BBC Earth's film for the series Baby Chimp Rescue featuring Liberia Chimpanzee Rescue and Protection.

 Image courtesy of Liberia Chimpanzee Rescue

 Jane gave each child a different chimpanzee image to draw and encouraged them to express through their drawings that like humans, chimpanzees cradle their infants, hug, smile, laugh, play, fight, get angry, get sad and mourn their loved ones.